This article has links to products and services we love, which we may make commission from.

 Unless you are severely hungover, it is time for more sightseeing and touring around Chicago.
 You should wake up early for another big day.

-You can either have breakfast at your hotel or head out to any of the cafés and restaurants along the river again.
+You can either have breakfast at your hotel or go to any of the cafés and restaurants along the river again.

 However, most hotels include breakfast in the price, so you should get your money’s worth by spoiling yourself at the buffet before stretching those legs again for a long day.